-FICO’s SBSS is the most important scoring system for business owners to know since it tracks very closely with your personal FICO score, which is considered by most lenders.
+FICO’s SBSS is one of the most important scoring systems for business owners because it tracks very closely with one’s personal FICO score, which is reviewed by most lenders.
 The SBSS also pulls data about your business from these credit-reporting firms:

 How Is Your FICO SBSS Score Calculated?